Using Microsoft Entra application proxy to publish on-premises apps for remote users

 - Maintaining VPN access for remote users with the distribution and configuration of VPN client software.
 Also, maintaining domain-joined servers in the DMZ, which can be vulnerable to outside attacks.

-In today's cloud-first world, Azure AD is best suited to control who and what gets into your network.
-Azure AD Application Proxy integrates with modern authentication and cloud-based technologies, like SaaS applications and identity providers.
+In today's cloud-first world, Microsoft Entra ID is best suited to control who and what gets into your network.
+Microsoft Entra application proxy integrates with modern authentication and cloud-based technologies, like SaaS applications and identity providers.
 This integration enables users to access apps from anywhere.
 Not only is App Proxy more suited for today's digital workplace, it's more secure than VPN and reverse proxy solutions and easier to implement.
-Remote users can access your on-premises applications the same way they access Microsoft and other SaaS apps integrated with Azure AD.
+Remote users can access your on-premises applications the same way they access Microsoft and other SaaS apps integrated with Microsoft Entra ID.
 You don't need to change or update your applications to work with Application Proxy.
 Furthermore, App Proxy doesn't require you to open inbound connections through your firewall.
 With App Proxy, you simply set it and forget it.

 The future of remote access

 In today's digital workplace, users work anywhere with multiple devices and apps.
 The only constant is user identity.
-That's why the first step to a secure network today is to use Azure AD's identity management capabilities as your security control plane.
+That's why the first step to a secure network today is to use Microsoft Entra identity management capabilities as your security control plane.
 A model that uses identity as your control plane is typically comprised of the following components:

 - An identity provider to keep track of users and user-related information.